systeminit/si/bin/si-conduit/README.md

 ## License

-See the main System Initiative repository for license information.
+See the root of the System Initiative repository for license information.